Kids Pick the President: History

-In 2012 Obama won with 65% of the vote over Republican challenger Mitt Romney.
-Romney declined to participate, citing scheduling constraints; instead, clips were shown from previous campaign events in which the participants' questions were addressed.
-In contrast, Obama invited the participants to meet him in person at the White House to answer their questions.
+In 2012, Mitt Romney declined to participate, citing scheduling constraints; instead, clips were shown from previous campaign events in which the participants' questions were addressed.
+In contrast, Barack Obama invited the participants to meet him in person at the White House to answer their questions.
 The decision by Romney to not participate was considered by Nick News host Linda Ellerbee to be an example of his lack of "respect" for youth; the Obama campaign also responded by stating that children "demand details", and wanted "answers on why Romney could increase their class sizes, eliminate their teacher's jobs, raise taxes on their families and slash funding for Big Bird."
+Obama won with 65% of the vote over Republican challenger Romney.

-In 2016, Nickelodeon's poll conducted 3 candidates: Republican Donald Trump, Democrat Hillary Clinton, and Libertarian Gary Johnson.
+In 2016, Nickelodeon's poll conducted three candidates: Republican Donald Trump, Democrat Hillary Clinton, and Libertarian Gary Johnson.
 Nickelodeon only offered information on the Democratic and Republican nominees.
-It was the first election since Ellerbee's retirement, and this was reflected in coverage which was seen less on Nickelodeon than in the past, with the results offered in a short feature during a Saturday night 'theme night' revolving around elections in episodes of the network's sitcom block.
-Clinton was the winner, with 53 percent of the vote; Trump received 36 percent while Johnson received 11 percent; this would be the second time the kids vote would not match the winner of the general election.
+It was the first election since Ellerbee's retirement from Nick News, and this was reflected as coverage was seen less on Nickelodeon than in previous elections.
+The results were announced on November 5, as part of a short feature during a series of election-themed episode premieres of the network's sitcom block.
+New episodes of Henry Danger, Game Shakers, and School of Rock aired along with a rerun of an episode of Nicky, Ricky, Dicky & Dawn.
+Clinton was the winner, with 53 percent of the vote; Trump received 36 percent while Johnson received 11 percent; this would be the second time the Kids Pick the President winner would not match the winner of the general election.

 In 2020, Nickelodeon's poll was conducted between Trump and his Democratic challenger, Joe Biden.
-The results of the poll was announced during a one-hour Nick News special titled Nick News: Kids Pick the President hosted by Keke Palmer and simulcast on Nickelodeon, Nicktoons, and TeenNick on October 27.
-Libertarian candidate Jo Jorgensen voiced her disapproval with the children's network for leaving her off the poll and stated they were "complicit in indoctrinating our children that there are only 2 parties".
+The results of the poll was announced during a one-hour Nick News special titled Nick News: Kids Pick the President hosted by Keke Palmer that aired on Nickelodeon and its sister networks on October 27.
+Libertarian candidate Jo Jorgensen voiced her disapproval with the children's network for excluding her from the poll and stated they were "complicit in indoctrinating our children that there are only 2 parties".
 On October 21, the network detected cheating, when threads on online forums began discussing corrupting the Kids Pick the President site with fraudulent votes.
 Eventually, more than 130,000 bot-generated votes were detected and Nickelodeon utilized a voter certification tool to identify these counterfeit votes and to remove them, ensuring that only individually placed votes counted toward the total.
 Biden won the poll with 53% of the vote, followed by Trump with 47%.